ghidora77/GEE_Labs_Website/docs/Lab_05.md

 ![Change Detection](./im/im_05_07.png)

 There are some interesting ways you can expand this general idea - for instance, you might be able to build a system that automatically identifies urban development that occurs when it occurs in your test zone.
-Global Forest watch is using a similar tactic to automatically detect when there is a large drop in NDVI, and by using MODIS data, they can obtain very high temporal resolution to identify exactly when and where this activity is occuring.
-Note that different image collections have different time-lines (for instance, Landsat 8 would not be able to detect urban change before 2013), and you may have to set up this system differently.
+Global Forest Watch is using a similar tactic to automatically detect when there is a large drop in NDVI, and by using MODIS data, they can obtain very high temporal resolution to identify exactly when and where this activity is occurring.
+Note that different image collections have different timelines (for instance, Landsat 8 would not be able to detect urban change before 2013), and you may have to set up this system differently for different satellite platforms.

 ## Additional Exercises